 Societal conditions, agency personnel, fur markets, and other factors change through time, necessitating regular and effective "messaging" in both state and federal fish and wildlife agencies.
 This requires effective interchange between research and outreach.
-We recommend the following strategy to ensure that trapping and furbearer management is both improved and sustained in the U.S.
+We recommend the following strategies to ensure that trapping and furbearer management is both improved and sustained in the U.S.

 a.
 Identify a diverse informal 'advisory committee' that would meet/talk annually (or as needed) to review and summarize current trapping challenges, market trends, and opportunities.
-The group should minimally consist of at least 2 state agency representatives, representatives from AFWA, a representative from USDA/Wildlife Services, a representative from the U.S. Fish and Wildlife Service, and a representative from both the fur industry and national trapping organizations.
-Their purpose is to discuss current issues and trends, key needs for proactively or defensively responding to issues or opportunities, and to make advisory recommendations that help guide the activities of the U.S. Furbearer Resources Technical Work Group.
+The group should minimally consist of at least 2 state agency representatives, representatives from AFWA, representatives from Wildlife Services and USFWS, and a representative from both the fur industry and national trapping organizations.
+This advisory committee can help identify key needs for proactively or defensively responding to issues or opportunities, and to make advisory recommendations that help guide the activities of the U.S. Furbearer Resources Technical Work Group (Work Group).
 The Work Group will take the lead on compiling appropriate information for review by the advisory committee, including, but not limited to: (1) periodic social science surveys, targeting specific audiences as needed, to assess changes in attitudes towards trapping.
 This should include assessment or review of the effectiveness of various communications media and messages in reaching/influencing various audiences, (2) periodic social science surveys regarding attitudes of state and federal agency personnel towards trapping, (3) annual query of state furbearer biologists to identify current controversial topics related to trapping, including a summary of attempts to legally restrict trapping, (4) annual compilation of trapper numbers and fur harvest data, (5) periodic assessment of BMP 'implementation' statistics (e.g., trap use surveys).